These are the twelve ideas that govern every decision in CocoPlus. They are worth understanding not just as rules — but as the reasoning behind them.

 CocoHarvest agents run in isolated git worktrees.
 CocoFlow stages marked as isolated start with clean context.
 Unverified output from one stage does not become assumed truth in the next.

-Isolation is not just about parallelism — it is about correctness.
 When one stage contaminates the next with incomplete or incorrect assumptions, the error propagates.
-By the time you notice it, the contamination has compound interest.
+By the time you notice it — at Stage 4, or Stage 6, or during Review — the contamination has compound interest.
 Debugging requires tracing back through multiple stages to find where the wrong assumption was introduced.

 Isolated stages prevent this.
-Each stage has explicit inputs (files and checkpoints from prior stages) and explicit outputs (checkpoint files it produces).
+Each stage has explicit inputs (the files and checkpoints from prior stages) and explicit outputs (the checkpoint files it produces).
 The interface is clear.
-A failure is localized.
-The cost of isolation is always lower than the cost of debugging a contaminated failure.
+A failure is localized — it is in this stage, not diffused through the system.

 11. Personas Are Contracts

 A persona is not a suggestion for how to approach a task.
 It is a specification of who handles the task, what tools they have, how they operate, and what model reasons on their behalf.

 These specifications are locked.

-The Data Steward operates in plan mode because autonomous execution defeats the purpose of governance review.
-The CDO uses Opus because the cost is appropriate for decisions at the level of strategic architecture.
-These are decisions made for reasons, and honoring them is what gives the persona system its value.
+The Data Steward operates in plan mode because autonomous execution defeats the purpose of governance review — someone who can take action without prompting is not a check, they are a participant.
+The CDO uses Opus because the cost of Opus is appropriate for decisions at the level of strategic architecture.

 Persona contracts matter because CocoPlus is a team system.
 When you assign a task to a persona, you know exactly what will happen: which tools will be available, which model will reason, which output format to expect.
-A persona whose contracts can be arbitrarily overridden is a persona without identity.
-Override the contract, and you have a generalist again.
+That predictability is the value of the contract.

 12. The Plugin Serves the Developer